bbkane/www.bbkane.com/content/blog/Go-Code-Notes/index.md

 Now, whether a layered architecture like this is worth the trouble is another conversation (expand below for that tangent), but the point is that I can analyze dependencies quite easily with this tool to investigate architecture issues.

+There's also [modgraphviz](https://pkg.go.dev/golang.org/x/exp/cmd/modgraphviz), which outputs a [graphviz](https://dreampuf.github.io/GraphvizOnline/) graph, but I'm not a huge fan of the auto-layout and filtering options.

 <details>

 TODO: move this to its own blog post...